z1skgr/JDBC-postgre/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
-_JDBC (J ava D ata b ase C onnectivity)_ is a standard Java API for database and java language connection).
+_JDBC (J ava D ata B ase C onnectivity)_ is a standard Java API for database and java language connection).
 In this project, we implement a java project to link a database (implemented in postgreSQL) and build an interface between them.

 ## Features